ticky/dotfiles/readme.md

 In short (if you haven't changed anything locally), `cd ~/dotfiles && git pull && profile install`

-NOTE: OS X defaults will not be set on shell restart.
+_**NOTE**: OS X defaults will not be updated on shell restarts.
+They are only updated when you explicitly run `osxdefaults.sh`_

+## Platform-specific directories

+This supports two kinds of platform-specific functionality;

-## Platform-specific `bin` directories
+1. Platform-specific `bin` directories

-This includes both a generalised `bin` directory for platform-agnostic scripts, and support for platform-specific `bin` directories.
+2. Platform-specific `~` includes

+The install script will manage this automatically.
+You can find these under `dotfiles/platforms`.

+* Files in `dotfiles/platforms/{platform}/bin` are automatically available in your `$PATH`.

+* Files in `dotfiles/platforms/{platform}/home` are either symlinked (editing `~/{file}` updates `dotfiles/platforms/{platform}/file` - platform-specific includes are only possible if the file is executable) or concatenated (appended; this allows platform-specific stuff to be added to files which aren't executed).

-The `bash_profile` includes a helper function for this called `platformbindir`.
+This setup includes a helper function for this called `platformbindir`.
 Running this will;
 * create the platform-specific `bin` directory if it doesn't already exist
 * output the full location of the platform-specific `bin` directory

 So it's easy to add stuff; you can do stuff like ``cd `platformbindir` ``, which navigates straight to the current platform's `bin` directory.

+_**NOTE**: Due to the way this works, it's not possible to update a concatenated file in your home directory and commit it immediately.
+You will need to make the edit twice for those files._

 ## Thanks